DUB - LON

 The average price of all round-trip flights from Dublin to London clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Dublin to London, look for departures on Fridays and avoid leaving on a Tuesday, as it's usually the priciest day.
-When flying back from London, Saturday is the cheapest day to fly and Tuesday is the most expensive.
+If you are looking for a flight deal from Dublin to London, look for departures on Thursdays and avoid leaving on a Tuesday, as it's usually the priciest day.
+When flying back from London, Friday is the cheapest day to fly and Thursday is the most expensive.

 What is the cheapest month to fly from Dublin to London?